 Every year, thousands of infants fall victim to Sudden Infant Death Syndrome (SIDS).
-Here are tips to make your child’s sleep as safe as possible.
+So it is important to be aware of risk factors and follow these tips to make your child’s sleep as safe as possible.

 Sudden Infant Death Syndrome

 No parent can imagine that their healthy infant might one day be found lifeless in their crib.
 And yet SIDS is the foremost cause of death for infants between 1 month and 1 year of age.
 SIDS, along with other sleep-related causes of infant deaths, is often referred to as ‘crib death’ or ‘cot death’ because it is linked to the time when the child is sleeping.
 Luckily, there are some precautions that can be taken to make sure your baby sleeps safely.

 The cause of SIDS remains unexplained, despite ongoing research.
 Sudden Infant Death Syndrome has been linked to undetected brain abnormalities related to areas that control breathing and waking from sleep.
 Some explanations might be the result of oxygen deprivation, overheating, infection, or excessive carbon dioxide intake combined with possible brain malfunctions.
 An already vulnerable baby may also be particularly sensitive to outside stress factors.
 So don’t let anyone smoke near your child!

 Researchers have found that babies are at the highest risk of SIDS between the second and fourth months of life.
 In addition, non-white infants have a higher rate of SIDS, as do boys and premature or low birth-weight babies.
 Children whose siblings or cousins have died of SIDS, or are born of mothers younger than age 20, are also in greater danger.
 Those who live in households with smokers have a higher chance of developing SIDS.